Major: American Sign Language Interpreting

 If you do not know where you belong, COD will guide you and help you find yourself and your calling.

-In 2019, she was elected to a two-year term as the student representative for the Illinois Registry of Interpreters for the Deaf (IRID), through which she is involved with conferences, workshops, clubs, expos and entertainment events.
+In 2019, she was elected to a two-year term as the student representative and now serves as secretary for the Illinois Registry of Interpreters for the Deaf (IRID), through which she is involved with conferences, workshops, clubs, expos and entertainment events.
 She also is the liaison between the IRID board and students currently enrolled in interpreter training programs across the state.

 “We are always coming up with new ideas to be more connected to students and help guide them through their program,” she said.
 “This position has allowed me to reach students from all over the state and give them the access and advice they may need to be successful in their programs.
 It has been quite a learning experience, and someday I would like to become an IRID board member.”

 In 2020, Cechini earned her Associate in Applied Science and was named one of COD’s Outstanding Graduate finalists.
-She plans to take her state tests to become a licensed interpreter and begin working her way up to medical and mental health interpreting.
+She currently works as a freelance interpreter while pursuing her master’s degree in Clinical Mental Health Counseling at Northwestern University.

 Eventually she would like to return to higher education as a teacher, perhaps at her beloved alma mater, COD.